Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the Deterministic Selection

 For any $\mu$ we have to prove three properties of $P_\mu$: the two properties of Definition~\ref{def:landmarks_set}, and that the size of the set is $\O(\frac n{(3/2)^\mu})$.
 We prove each of these properties by induction.

 We first prove that the size of $P_\mu$ is $\O\left(\frac n{(3/2)^\mu}\right)$.
 This property is trivially deduced from the following lemma.

-\begin{lemma} For any level $0\le\mu\le\log_{3/2}\tau$ of the hierarchic decomposition, the length of any pair of two consecutive blocks is at least $(3/2)^\mu$. \end{lemma} \begin{proof} We prove the lemma by induction on the level of the hierarchy.
+\begin{lemma} For any level $0\le\mu\le\log_{3/2}\tau$ of the hierarchic decomposition, the length of any pair of two consecutive blocks is at least $(3/2)^\mu$.

+\end{lemma} \begin{proof} We prove the lemma by induction on the level of the hierarchy.
 For level $\mu=0$, the lemma is trivial.
 We assume the lemma holds for level $\mu-1$, and prove it holds for level $\mu$ as well.
-Let $[p_i,p_{i+1}-1]$ and $[p_{i+1},p_{i+2}-1]$ be two consecutive blocks at level $\mu$.
-If at least one of the blocks is a sub-block of type~\ref{item:type_large}, then the claim obtained from the definition of type~\ref{item:type_large}.
-Otherwise, if each one of the blocks is composed of at least two sub-blocks of level $\mu-1$, the claim obtained by the induction hypothesis as their total length must be at least $2\cdot(3/2)^{\mu-1}>(3/2)^\mu$.
+Let $[p_i..p_{i+1}-1]$ and $[p_{i+1}..p_{i+2}-1]$ be two consecutive blocks at level $\mu$.
+If at least one of the blocks is a sub-block of type~\ref{item:type_large}, then the claim is obtained from the definition of type~\ref{item:type_large}.
+Otherwise, if each one of the blocks is composed of at least two sub-blocks of level $\mu-1$, the claim is obtained by the induction hypothesis as their total length must be at least $2\cdot(3/2)^{\mu-1}>(3/2)^\mu$.

-The only remaining case where a block is composed of only one sub-block, is the case that this sub-block is the only sub-block in a sequence of type~\ref{item:type_edge}.
-Since we already covered the case where one of the blocks is of type~\ref{item:type_large}, let us assume that the other block is of type~\ref{item:type_contiguous}.
-Let us assume without loss of generality that $[p_i,p_{i+1}-1]$ is the block of type~\ref{item:type_contiguous} and that $[p_{i+1},p_{i+2}-1]$ is also a block in level $\mu-1$.
-We denote the length of each sub-block which assembles $[p_i,p_{i+1}-1]$ as $x$ (recall that all the sub-blocks that assembles $[p_i,p_{i+1}-1]$ are identical, and in particular they have the same length), and the length of $[p_{i+1},p_{i+2}-1]$ as $y$.
-By the induction hypothesis it must be that $x+y\ge (3/2)^{\mu-1}$ and also that $2x\ge (3/2)^{\mu-1}$, since in level $\mu-1$ we have a pair of consecutive blocks of length $x$, and another pair of consecutive blocks of lengths $x$ and $y$.
-The length of $[p_i,p_{i+1}-1]$ is at least $2x$, therefore the total length of the pair $[p_i,p_{i+1}-1]$ and $[p_{i+1},p_{i+2}-1]$ is at least $2x+y=(x+y)+x\ge (3/2)^{\mu-1}+\frac{(3/2)^{\mu-1}}2=(3/2)^\mu$. \end{proof}
+The only remaining case where a block is composed of only one sub-block is the case that this sub-block is the only sub-block in a sequence of type~\ref{item:type_edge}.
+Since we already covered the case where one of the blocks is of type~\ref{item:type_large}, the only remaining case is that the other block is of type~\ref{item:type_contiguous} (periodic block which is composed of sub-blocks corresponding to the same substring).
+Let us assume without loss of generality that $[p_i..p_{i+1}-1]$ is the block of type~\ref{item:type_contiguous} and that $[p_{i+1}..p_{i+2}-1]$ is also a block in level $\mu-1$.
+We denote the length of each sub-block which assemble $[p_i..p_{i+1}-1]$ as $x$ (recall that all the sub-blocks that assembles $[p_i..p_{i+1}-1]$ are identical, and in particular they have the same length), and the length of $[p_{i+1}..p_{i+2}-1]$ as $y$.
+By the induction hypothesis, it must be that $x+y\ge (3/2)^{\mu-1}$ and also that $2x\ge (3/2)^{\mu-1}$, since in level $\mu-1$ we have a pair of consecutive blocks of length $x$, and another (overlapping) pair of consecutive blocks of lengths $x$ and $y$.
+The length of $[p_i..p_{i+1}-1]$ is at least $2x$, therefore the total length of the pair $[p_i..p_{i+1}-1]$ and $[p_{i+1}..p_{i+2}-1]$ is at least $2x+y=(x+y)+x\ge (3/2)^{\mu-1}+\frac{(3/2)^{\mu-1}}2=(3/2)^\mu$. \end{proof}